ericjang/aibook/sources/chapter02.md

 The Silicon-Valley billionaire-backed startup OpenAI leveraged that idea - transmuting compute into data - to tackle another challenging game, Dota. <TODO: describe the result of the game>.  - partially observable fog of war, requirign agents to exhibit memory, cooperate between agents.

 UT Austin, led by work by Noam Brown,  has <describe Pluribus? , Hanabi - games that were previously thought to require human intuition and psychology>.

+Once again: search is turning compute into data.
+A neural network can turn data into compute.

 Perhaps nothing more has captured society’s imagination more than AI defeating humans in games of great intellectual skill and creatiivty.
 One of the most profoudn realizations in the development of powerful game playing AIs is that we gain a better understanding of our own intelligence.
 It was long thought that games like Go and Poker relied on human learnings from war, culture, and psycholgical deception.
 It’s clear now that that knowledge, while it may serve a human well in mastering the game, is not actually a strict requirement and may be nothing more than a human’s desire to anthopomorphize decision-making.